gsinghjay/LLMAdapterClient/STORY.md

 - [ ] Add Python script validation

 ## Conclusion
 That's our program in its current state!
 We have completed the Publisher implementation with all core services (AdapterSelector, AdapterValidator, AdapterInfoExtractor, AdapterUploader, and AdapterPublisherService).
 We've also completed the Python Process Manager, which is a critical component for interacting with the Python-based LLM models.
 The Model Service has been implemented, providing a robust interface for working with adapters and generating both complete and streaming responses from the LLM.
+And now we've completed the Adapter Manager, which handles loading adapters, monitoring for new adapters, and initializing the Model Service with adapters.

-The Python part creates the adapters, our Publisher uploads them manually, our Python Process Manager handles communication with Python scripts, and our Model Service manages the interaction with LLM models.
-We still need to complete the Adapter Manager and Chat UI to make it all work together seamlessly.
+The Python part creates the adapters, our Publisher uploads them manually, our Python Process Manager handles communication with Python scripts, our Model Service manages the interaction with LLM models, and our Adapter Manager bridges the Publisher and Model Service by handling adapter loading and monitoring.
+We still need to complete the Chat UI to make it all work together seamlessly.

 Remember:
 1. Run the Python training first
 2. Use the Publisher to upload adapters (✅ completed)
 3. Python Process Manager is ready (✅ completed)
 4. Model Service is ready (✅ completed)
-5. Adapter Manager and Chat UI coming soon! (🔄 in progress)
+5. Adapter Manager is ready (✅ completed)
+6. Chat UI coming soon! (🔄 in progress)

 Happy coding! 🚀